frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 location             location          | Location of the resource.
                                        | Default is null.
                                        | The working hours and holidays for the resource are taken
-                                         from the ‘available’ calendar of the location. maximum              double            | Defines the maximum size of the resource.
+                                         from the "available" calendar of the location. maximum              double            | Defines the maximum size of the resource.
                                        | The default value is 1, i.e. a resource that can handle
-                                         1 operationplan at a time (provided of course that this operationplan requires 1 unit on the resource).
+                                         1 operation at a time (provided of course that this operation requires 1 unit on the resource).
                                        | A problem is reported when the resource load exceeds
                                          than this limit.
                                        | This field is ignored on resource of type buckets and infinite.